fedhere/PUI2017_fb55/HW11_fb55/README.md

 Follow notebook instructions.
 There are many buisiness datasets that need to be downloaded and that takes time.
 Clustering often takes time, particularly hierarchical clustering.
 Dont start at the last minute!

-Note that the link to the zipcodes geofile is broken right now.
-The file was uploaded in the repository because of that.

 **Assignment 2 :**